ko1/kv/README.md

-# kv: A page viewer written by Ruby
+# kv: A page viewer written in Ruby

 kv is a page viewer designed for streaming data written by Ruby.